Rewriting a Query Using Entity Detection

 site:www.espn.go.com Derek Jeter

-A newly granted patent from Google may assume that a searcher would like to see results from a search of a specific site as well as search results from other pages on the Web.
+A newly granted patent from Google may assume that a searcher would like to see results from a search of a specific site and search results from other pages on the Web.
 The patent attempts to make up for typical searchers who may fail to use the “site” operator in their searches.
 As the patent tells us:

 Some search engines permit a user to restrict a search to a set of related documents, such as documents associated with the same website, by including special characters or terms in the search query.
 Oftentimes, however, users forget to include these special characters/terms or do not know about them.